AnietieJohnson/Performing-Analysis-using-SQL/README.md

-# STUDENT REOCRD DATA BASE
+# STUDENT REOCRD DATA BASE PROJECT
 ## Introduction
 This project aims to showcase the creation and management of a database designed to store essential information about students.
 The database will consist of three main tables: Students Info, Health Records, and Performance.
 This project requires setting up a database, creating tables, defining constraints, and making modifications as required.
 ## Project Objective